 1 Introduction

 Ballistic projectiles are one of the main hazards associated with explosive volcanic activity (Wilson, 1972).
-In fact, ballistics are the leading cause of deadly incidents within a 5 km range of active volcanoes worldwide, particularly those popular with tourists, such as Galeras (Colombia), Popocatepetl (Mexico), Yasur (Vanuatu), Tongariro (New Zealand), Ontake and Shinmoedake (Japan) (Maeno et al., 2013; Brown et al., 2017; Fitzgerald et al., 2018).
+In fact, ballistics are the most frequent cause of deadly incidents within a 5 km range of active volcanoes worldwide, particularly those popular with tourists, such as Galeras (Colombia), Popocatepetl (Mexico), Yasur (Vanuatu), Tongariro (New Zealand), Ontake and Shinmoedake (Japan) (Maeno et al., 2013; Brown et al., 2017; Fitzgerald et al., 2018).
 In addition, ballistic projectiles can damage buildings and infrastructures (Biass et al., 2016; Williams et al., 2017; Massaro et al., 2022), and ignite fires (Turchi et al., 2020; Guardo et al., 2024; Iacono et al., 2025).

 Stromboli (Italy) is a 3 × 4 km volcanic island strongly affected by ballistic hazard (Barberi et al., 1993; Rosi et al., 2013).
-The volcano reaches a height of 924 m above sea level and is characterized by a distinctive horseshoe-shaped depression known as Sciara del Fuoco in the NW section of the volcano, and another smaller depression to the SE, called Rina Grande (Fig. 1).
-For many centuries, at least since the Middle Ages (e.g., Re et al., 2025), the volcano has shown almost continuous explosive activity centered in several craters within a relatively leveled area, called Crater Terrace and situated at approximately 750 m elevation atop Sciara del Fuoco, as depicted in Figure 1.
+The volcano reaches a height of 924 m above sea level and is characterized by a distinctive horseshoe-shaped depression known as Sciara del Fuoco in the NW sector of the volcano, and another smaller depression to the SE, called Rina Grande (Fig. 1).
+For many centuries, at least since the early Middle Ages (e.g., Rosi et al., 2000; 2013; Re et al., 2025), the volcano has shown almost continuous explosive activity centered in several craters within a relatively leveled area, called Crater Terrace and situated at approximately 750 m elevation atop Sciara del Fuoco, as depicted in Figure 1.
 Hazardous ballistics are mostly generated during major explosions and paroxysms that interrupt the persistent mild Strombolian activity of the volcano (Barberi et al., 1993; Bertagnini et al., 2011; Rosi et al., 2013; Bevilacqua et al., 2020a).

-The hazardous area affected by large ballistic projectiles is typically considered the main distinguishing factor for differentiating between ordinary activity, major explosions, and paroxysms (Barberi et al., 1993; Pompilio et al., 2010; Rosi et al., 2013; Bevilacqua et al., 2020a).
+The hazardous area affected by large ballistic projectiles was originally considered the main distinguishing factor for differentiating between ordinary activity, major explosions, and paroxysms (Barberi et al., 1993; Pompilio et al., 2010; Rosi et al., 2013; Bevilacqua et al., 2020a).
+However, several studies utilized alternative definitions of major explosions and paroxysms based on geophysical monitoring signals (e.g., Genco and Ripepe, 2010; Calvari et al., 2021; Ripepe et al., 2021) or satellite observations (e.g., Corradino et al., 2021; Laiolo et al., 2026), which had the advantage of automatizing the classification process, but also neglect the actual extent of the hazardous phenomena.
+Several studies also correlated the plume height and the erupted volume/mass to the different types of explosions, and indicated the presence of low-porphyritic magma as an important marker of the major explosions and paroxysms (Pioli et al., 2014; Metrich et al., 2021; Voloschina et al., 2023 and references therein).

+In this study we adopted the original classification based on the areas affected by ballistic fallout because it is naturally related to the associated hazard under consideration.
 This area is confined to the Crater Terrace and the upper Sciara del Fuoco during ordinary activity, extends to the summit area of the volcano and the Sciara del Fuoco during major explosions, and can reach down to lower elevations across much of the island, sometimes even extending beyond the shoreline, during paroxysms.

 This phenomenon represents a direct peril not only for the hundreds of tourists climbing the volcano for short periods of time, but also for the volcanological guides and the scientists who are exposed to this hazard much longer, and the small communities living along the island coast that live full-time on the volcano.